-Appendix J - School Child Protection Files - a guide to good practice
+APPENDIX J - School Child Protection Files - a guide to good practice

-Child protection file should include:
+Child protection files should include:

-- Copy of referral form - Minutes of strategy meetings - Any written submission to a child protection conference / child protection plan review - Minutes of child protection conference / child protection plan reviews - Log of phone calls / contact with parent/carer and professionals
+- Copy of referral form - Minutes of strategy meetings - Any written submission to a child protection conference / child protection plan reviews - Minutes of child protection conference / child protection plan reviews - Log of phone calls / contact with parent/carer and professionals (this is best placed at the front of a paper record, allowing a chronology of contacts to be seen as the first entry)

 All safeguarding concerns raised with the DSL (whether or not they require referral to Children's Social Care) should be recorded.
-This should include any action taken by the member of staff raising the concern and also any action taken by the designated person (eg talking to child individually, contacting parents, taking advice from other professionals etc).

-These records should be kept, as with a child protection file, securely, separate to the child's main school file.
+This should include any action taken by the member of staff raising the concern and also any action taken by the designated person (e.g. talking to the child individually, contacting parents, taking advice from other professionals etc).
+These records should be kept, as with any child protection file, securely and separate to the child's main school file.
+The main school file should have a 'flag' which shows that additional information is held by the DSL

 At the point of transfer to another school, child protection records should be transferred, securely and directly from DSL to DSL, separate to the child's main school file.
-School should ensure a record of posting is maintained and that the receiving school records receipt of documents
+Schools should ensure a record of posting is maintained and that the receiving school records receipt of documents.